 A large part of this work is through the administration of the National Pet Food Bank grants.
 These grants support organizations in their development of pet food assistance programs that help those experiencing hardships keep their beloved animals fed.

-Thanks to the generous donations of PetSmart Charities of Canada™ and numerous individual donors, the next National Pet Food Bank grant cycle launched on October 2nd.
-This means that a total of $40,000 will be distributed to help organizations develop pet food assistance programs across Canada.
+Thanks to the generous donations of PetSmart Charities of Canada™ and numerous individual donors, the next National Pet Food Bank grant cycle launched in October 2023.
+This means that a total of $40,000 has been distributed to help organizations develop pet food assistance programs across Canada.

-This grant cycle will focus on northern, rural, and Indigenous-led programs that serve their communities through access to pet resources.
-Organizations and entities can apply for funds of up to $8000 to help develop programming to help keep people and their animals together.
+This grant cycle focused on northern, rural, and Indigenous-led programs that serve their communities through access to pet resources.

 Special thanks to PetSmart Charities of Canada™ for its support for the National Pet Food Bank Program.